ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 What makes this particular (`rip`) register so interesting?
 What does `ret` instruction have to do with `rip` register in most cases of buffer overflows?

-This leads to the conclusion, that in most cases we might need to put our buffer overflow in an external function, and it's recommended to do so in this lab for not making things too hard.
+The answers of these lead into the conclusion, that in most cases we might need to put our buffer overflow in an external function, and it's recommended to do so in this lab for not making things too hard.

 You can do this task as 32 - bit or 64 - bit versions.
 By default, the program is compiled as 64-bit.

 In this case, stack canaries might cause problems if you are using a modern distribution; disable them.

-> ***Explain briefly the role of the `rip` register and `ret` instruction, and why we are interested in them.
-Explain what is causing the overflow in [example program. ](src/vuln_progs/Overflow.c).
-Further, analyze this program with gdb and try to find a suitable size for overflow (padding size), which starts to fill up the instruction pointer register.
-You can also make your own program, if you want.***
+> 1. Explain briefly the role of the `rip` register and `ret` instruction, and why we are interested in them.

+> 2. Explain what is causing the overflow in [example program. ](src/vuln_progs/Overflow.c)

+>3.
+Further, analyze this program with `gdb` and try to find a suitable size for overflow (padding size), which starts to fill up the instruction pointer register.
+**Provide a screenshot when the overflow occurs and one byte from your input reaches the instruction pointer register.**

 ### B) Adding hidden (non-used) function to previous program.
 (And still executing it)